moveit/moveit_tutorials/doc/pick_place/pick_place_tutorial.rst

 Pick and Place Tutorial
 ============================

-In MoveIt!, grasping is done using the move group interface.
+In MoveIt!, grasping is done using the MoveGroup interface.
 In order to grasp an object we need to create ``moveit_msgs::Grasp`` msg which will allow defining the various poses and postures involved in a grasping operation.
 Watch this video to see the output of this tutorial:

 .. raw:: html